hrkoren/pull-request-demo/README.md

 # pull-request-demo
 activity 27

-#Now, I am a demo for pull request!
+# Now, I am a demo for pull request!

+Testing pushes to branches